alexia-nt/WaterSort/README.md

 # WaterSort
-Implementation of BFS algorithm to find the solution for Water Sort game
+Implementation of the BFS algorithm to find the solution for the Water Sort game.